-During 2020 officers from the North and South Partnerships were asked to make presentations to the procurement, accounting and highways client officers at Essex County Council.
-With this round of negotiations, a win-win approach was adopted by Essex, where any ideas for new income were also requested.
+During 2020 officers from the North and South Partnerships were asked to make presentations to the procurement, accounting, and highways client officers at Essex County Council.

+With this round of negotiations, a win-win approach was adopted by Essex, where any ideas for new income were also requested, but a surplus-sharing agreement was also to be put in place.